crystalleontis/VibeCoded/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-README SECTION 3: Live github tools made by me and my robot friends (COMING SOON)
+README SECTION 3: Live github tool made by me and my robot friends that help solve the problems in section 2 above :)
+(COMING SOON) Better AI Prompt Maker - Lets users enter their prompt and gives them a prompt that will provide significantly better results as well as a breakdown of token usage and data requirements once the prompt is run.
+It checks for the best major model to use for the lowest cost and gives a side by side analysis.